SkyTruth/typedmatrix/README.md

     Int32
     Float32

-Special handling is provided for convertiong datetime values to Float32
+Special handling is provided for converting datetime values to Float32

 The format includes a header containing a json object, which can contain arbitrary content.